John Hamre

 John Julian Hamre (born July 3, 1950) is an American international relations scholar and former senior defense official.
-He is the president and CEO of the Center for Strategic and International Studies, a position he has held since 2000.
+He is the president and former CEO of the Center for Strategic and International Studies, a position he held from 2000 to 2026.

 Early life and education

 Hamre is the son of Melvin Sanders and Ruth Lucile (Larson) Hamre.
 He attended primary and secondary school in Clark, South Dakota, graduating from the Clark Public High School in May 1968.
 He earned a B.A. (with high distinction) in political science and economics from Augustana College in Sioux Falls, South Dakota (1972).
 The following year he was a Rockefeller Fellow at Harvard Divinity School.
 He earned an M.A.
 (1976) and Ph.D.
 (1978) with distinction from the Johns Hopkins University School of Advanced International Studies (SAIS).
 His doctoral thesis was entitled Congressional Dissent and American Foreign Policy: Constitutional War-Making in the Vietnam Years.